Fee Status Questionnaire

 - An Irish citizen with residence in Europe or overseas territories.

 - Resident in Gibraltar.

 Long residence in the UK is defined as either:

 If none of the above options fit your circumstances, it is unlikely you meet the requirements for home fees.
-In this case, please choose the 'Overseas self classification' questionnaire from the below option.
+In this case, please choose the 'Overseas self classification' questionnaire below.